ADHD Is a Serious Disorder. Here’s what it feels like to me…

 It’s like a carrot constantly being dangled in front of you and knowing that all you have to do is reach out and grab it but your arms won’t move, they’re stuck at your sides.
 You try as hard as possible to move them but they won’t budge.

 And all society sees is that you’re an intelligent person so you must be choosing not to move your arms.
-Society and even the people who love you most, keep saying, “Come on, all you have to do is move your arms.
-Do it like me.
-See!
-I can move my arms so you can too.
-It’s easy.”
+Society and even the people who love you most, keep saying, “Come on, all you have to do is move your arms like me.
+It’s easy, I’ll show you.
+Simply move your arms front to back, then up and down, and now in clockwise circles.
+You can do it, you just have to keep trying.”

-So, you live in chronic overwhelm, trying to keep your head above water, and give up on ever tasting the carrot.
+So, you live in chronic overwhelm, trying to keep your head above water, and give up on ever do anything with your arms or ever tasting the carrot.

-The person says back to you, “I’m sorry you weren’t told sooner and I won’t lie to you, you’ll still have challenges because your arms won’t move and people won’t understand.
-But, remember, the only person that needs to understand is you.
+The person says back to you, “I’m sorry you weren’t told sooner and I won’t lie to you, you’ll still have challenges because your arms aren’t used to movement and people won’t always understand why your arms aren’t doing things their way.
+But remember, things will get better with practice the only person that needs to understand is you.
 Perhaps it would be a good idea to rebel against the teachings that are harming you and do things your way.”

 All of a sudden you have hope again.
-You see the truth in what this person has said, and though you’re not yet sure what your next step is, you see that a step is available.
+You see the truth in what this person has said, and though you’re not yet sure yet what you’ll do with your arms or what your next step is, you see that a steps are available.

-Life with your arms stuck to your sides remains difficult and you experience ups and downs, but you’re learning ways to live differently and finding the courage to do it in spite of what others think and do.
+Moving your arms is difficult for while and you still experience ups and downs, but you’re learning ways to live differently and finding the courage to do it in spite of what others think and do.
+And it’s often even fascinating and exciting.”

 That’s what it’s like having ADHD (and other things that come along with it), having your arms stuck at your side when the use of your arms is what you need most."

-Feelings of defeat and overwhelm are still frequent visitors in my life but their stay with me is much shorter than it used to be because I've started to do things my way, and when I see the progress and results that has given me, hope and confidence come calling more and more often.
+Feelings of defeat and overwhelm are still frequent visitors in my life but their stay with me is short be because I've learned how to manage my mind and do things my way, and when I see the progress and results that has given me, hope and confidence are near by.

-Friends, when I listen to my clients, family members, friends, and even strangers who have ADHD, my heart aches with empathy but also longs to share what I've learned.
-I sincerely want to offer hope to as many people as possible.
+Dear friend, when I listen to my clients, family members, friends, and even strangers who have ADHD, my heart aches with empathy but also longs to share what I've learned.
+I sincerely want to offer hope and lasting change to as many people as possible.

 Having a life coach is what first guided me to a place of hope.
 It gave me the awareness and confidence to do things my way instead of what I thought was the “right” way.